What We Do

 We currently have no openings.

 CAMP attracts a diverse group of talented artists from around the nation through its AIR program located in the CAMP collective housing.
 In exchange for affordable cooperative housing and membership of a creative and supportive community, CAMP resident artists make a commitment to the Cherokee community through their work at CAMP.
 Resident artists facilitate community classes, local expositions and assist with the day-to-day operations of CAMP.
 Often those without a strong arts backround, but are passionate about the permaculture garden, bike classes, community kitchen and other community events apply to be residents at CAMP.

 CAMP has a rich history of hosting an eclectic and creative bunch of projects, services and programming.
-The list below shows a brief summary of some of the most notable past CAMP projects and programs.
+The list below shows a brief summary of some of the most notable past CAMP projects and programs and organizations that held events at CAMP.
 Since 2003, CAMP has operated an open and accessible space that fosters art, media, education and urban sustainability as tools to connect local and global struggles for social and environmental justice: